-The dependent packages should be installed on a virtualeny, so make sure you activate your virtualeny first.
+The dependent packages should be installed on a virtualenv, so make sure you activate your virtualenv first.
 If not, do:

-'''

-$ pyenv activate http-prompt
+\$ pyenv activate http-prompt

-'''

 It is also recommended to use the latest version of pip.
 You can upgrade it with: